James Oliver (inventor): Business

 In 1855 Oliver moved again to South Bend, Indiana, where he entered into a partnership with two businessmen to operate a foundry.
 His investment gave him a 25% ownership of the foundry.
 The company was named the South Bend Iron Works, and Oliver oversaw its operations.
-The business made a fair income and in 1856 Harvey Little and Oliver bought out the other shares.
+The business made a fair income, and in 1856 Harvey Little and Oliver bought out the other shares.

 Oliver began experimenting with improved field plows.
 Farm plows of the time were pulled by a draft animal as the farmer walked behind.
-There were many common problems with the plows: muddy ground could cause soil to become stuck on the upper edges of plow requiring the farmer to stop and clean the plow before continuing.
+There were many common problems with the plows: muddy ground could cause soil to become stuck on the upper edges of the plow requiring the farmer to stop and clean the plow before continuing.
 When large stones were hit at a certain speed, they could cause the plows to break or dent them enough to make them unusable.
 Oliver's designs sought to resolve both of these issues.
-He created a molded top edge for the plows allowing it to more easily shed mud away and preventing it from lodging in harness.
+He created a molded top edge for the plows allowing it to more easily shed mud away and preventing it from lodging in the harness.
 He also developed a method of casting the plows in a sand mold which rapidly cooled the outer surface of the metal, causing it to be more significantly hardened, while allowing the center to cool slowly, preventing the plow from becoming brittle.
 The resulting plow was significantly stronger, retained its cutting edge much longer, and required less cleaning during plowing.